jonasborn/lenny/README.md

 | -to                | Timeout to stop afterwards                                    |
 | -dc                | Copy files, even if there is no change                        |

+>What about spaces?
+Windows got some "special" handling of spaces in paths, therefore
+> using single quotes (') around a path will help, you don't have to use double quotes.

 # Todo
 - Add a function to set the supported stream as primary and optionally remove all other unsupported strems
 - Add a function to copy the stream, if the stream is in a supported format